Skill Demand Index

 Common skill gaps:

 Marketing positions drive 50% of demand.
-Other and Product Management also frequently list Data Driven Strategy as a requirement.
-Skills commonly paired with Data Driven Strategy include English fluency.
+Other and Product Management also frequently list Data-Driven Strategy as a requirement.
+Skills commonly paired with Data-Driven Strategy include Managing Cross-functional Projects and Planning & Executing Campaigns.

 Depth Level Distribution